GRIT-Research-Workshops/shell-novice/README.md

 shell-novice
 ============

+Hello !!!
 An introduction to the Unix shell for people who have never used the command line before.
 Please see <https://swcarpentry.github.io/shell-novice/> for a rendered version of this material, [the lesson template documentation][lesson-example] for instructions on formatting, building, and submitting material,